isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Error handling using exceptions is the only complete and systematic way of handling non-local errors in C++.
-In particular, non-intrusively signalling failure to construct an object requires an exception.
+In particular, non-intrusively signaling failure to construct an object requires an exception.
-Signalling errors in a way that cannot be ignored requires exceptions.
+Signaling errors in a way that cannot be ignored requires exceptions.
 If you can't use exceptions, simulate their use as best you can.

 A lot of fear of exceptions is misguided.